Local sights, activities and things to do near Revelwood Rainforest Retreat.

 Two nude beaches within a fifteen minute drive

-Kings Beach is without doubt one of the most beautiful nudist beaches anywhere.
-It is considered to be the official gay beach of Byron Bay and people come from all over the world to visit it.
+Kings Beach is without doubt one of the most beautiful (unofficial) nudist beaches anywhere.
+It is also considered to be the unofficial gay beach of Byron Bay and people come from all over the world to visit it.
 During the busy summer season you can drive straight from Revelwood to Kings, bypassing the busy Byron Bay traffic.

 There are many secluded areas at Kings including lush walking tracks immediately behind the sand.
 For shelter from the hot sun, slide under one of the leafy Pandanus trees growing at the southern end of the beach.

-Belongil Beach at Tyagarah, just north of Byron Bay, has a section that is a legal free beach.
+Tyagarah beach just north of Byron Bay, has a section that is a legal free beach.
 Nude sun baking and swimming is permitted all year and it is great for long, naked walks.
+(NB: Official clothing optional area commences 200m south of Grays Lane car park).

 Vibrant gay and nudist communities